hashmis79/projectcoc/README.md

 simRemoteApi.start(19999)
 ```

-Note : 199999 is the port that will be used for API communications, this can be defined by you.
+**Note : 199999 is the port that will be used for API communications, this can be defined by you.**

 Now you are all set for using the PythonAPI in CoppeliaSim.
 ## Establishing Communication
-* For Establishing Communication we need to follow the following steps :
+* For Establishing Communication we need to follow the following steps :</br>
-1)      import the `sim` library in the code
+1) import the `sim` library in the code</br>
 2) Add the below statements to the code

 ```python
 sim.simxFinish(-1)

 clientID = sim.simxStart('127.0.0.1',19999,True,True,5000,5)
 ```
-Note : The port being used in the statement should match the port number specified while setting up.
+**Note : The port being used in the statement should match the port number specified while setting up.**

 * For Testing the establishment of communication you can run the following code after starting the simulation in CoppeliaSim :
 ```python